-Microblading, also first known as eyebrow embroidery, is a semi-permanent makeup procedure that allows you to dramatically correct or fully reconstruct lost eyebrow.
-It was first introduced in Asia.
-Eyebrow Microblading is performed by manually depositing pigment in the basal layer of the epidermis by a special pen.
+Microblading is a semi-permanent makeup procedure that allows you to dramatically correct or fully reconstruct lost brow hair.
+Microblading is performed by manually depositing pigment in the basal layer of the skin using a special tool.
 It does not involve the use of a machine.
-Unlike permanent makeup brow treatments, Microblading techniques involves drawing individual, crisp hair strokes that are more natural looking than tattooing, brow pencils or powders.
-The blade of microblading pen contains numerous pins that are 3 times thinner than the needles used for tattooing.
+Microblading technique involves drawing multiple individual, crisp hair strokes that are more natural looking than tattooing, brow pencils or powders.
+The blade of a microblading tool contains numerous pins that are 3 times thinner than the needles used for tattooing.
 When performed correctly, the procedure is almost painless.
 Technicians usually use a numbing solution to limit discomfort.

 WHAT TO EXPECT

 Your new temporary eyebrow will go through several phases during the healing cycle.
 The pigment will appear very sharp and dark immediately after the procedure.
 This is because the pigment is still sitting on top of your skin, and has not yet settled in completely.
 The color of the pigment will soften gradually.
 Do not be alarmed if you see some pigment wipe off cotton swab, as this is excess pigment and/or body fluid that is naturally exiting your skin.

 Once the healing of the skin starts taking place, it will look like dandruff flakes or dry skin.
 This might give you the impression that the color pigment is fading too quickly, however, this is just superficial color and dry skin being naturally removed from your eyebrows.

 Once completely healed, always apply a layer of sunscreen SPF 30 and up to SPF 50 on your eyebrows when exposed to the sun.
 Sun exposure might cause the color pigment to fade away more quickly.